Francefernance12/100DayPython/README.md

 8. The program concludes by revealing the winner of the game.

  challenges

- I experienced some difficulties during this project.
+ I experienced some difficulties during this project. let me share:
 - At a certain juncture, when I selected scissors and the computer also chose scissors, Python consistently indicated that the computer had won.
 Upon investigation, I discovered that in the code block defining the computer's win condition, I had inadvertently utilized the player_choice variable instead of the correct computer_choice variable within the elif statement.
 - While examining the player's win condition code block, I sought to understand why my intentional choice of rock was consistently registering as scissors.
 It became evident that the issue stemmed from the data type of the player_choice variable, which was initially a string.
 The problem arose when I attempted to equate this string variable to an integer within my if conditions.
 Recognizing the incompatibility, I resolved the issue by converting the integer to a string, resulting in the desired functionality.